-(A) Nature of security -
+(A) Nature of Security -

-(i) First charge on all the Company's immovable assets/ movable assets ( except project assets), if any , both present and future.

-(ii) First charge over all revenue and receivables of the Company's from the project or otherwise.

-(iii) First charge over the rights, title and interest of the Company's related to the project from all contracts, insurances, licenses, in to and other all project agreement.

-(iv) First charge over all the banks accounts of the Company including the Escrow accounts and the sub accounts.

-(v) First charge on all intangibles of the borrower both present & future save and except the project assets

-(vi) A first charge by way of assignment or otherwise creation on security interest in all the right, title, interest, benefits, claims, and demands.

-(Viii) Pledge of shares held by the promoter and or any other person aggregating to 51%.
+- (i) First charge on all the Company's immovable assets/ movable assets ( except project assets), if any, both present and future. - (ii) First charge over all revenue, receivables and authorized investments of the Company's from the project or otherwise. - (iii) First charge over the rights, title and interest of the Company's related to the project from all contracts, insurances, licences, in to and other all project - (iv) First charge over all the banks accounts of the Company including the Escrow accounts and the sub accounts. - (v) First charge on all intangibles and uncalled capital of the borrower both present & future, save and except the project assets. - (vi) A first charge by way of assignment or otherwise creation on security interest in all the right, title, interest, benefits, claims, and demand in the project (Vii) Pledge of shares of 51% of the issued, paid and voting equity share capital held by the promoter till final settlement date subject to conditions stipulated in Concession Agreement and prior written approval of NHAi .

 Note- The aforesaid shall be collectively referred to the "Security".
-The above security will rank Pari passu interse amongst the Lenders.
+The above security will rank pari passu interse among the Lenders.

+Collateral Security- NiL

-Collateral Security- NIL Personal/Corporate Guarantee- NIL
+Personal/Corporate Guarantee- NiL